ledidk/CanadianProvinces/README.md

 Description:

 Welcome to My Canada Page!
-This is a web application that provides information about Canadian provinces in both English and French.
+It is a web project that provides information about Canadian provinces in both English and French.
 You can explore the names of Canadian provinces and learn more about each province by clicking on them.
 The project aims to showcase basic web development skills and offers bilingual content for a better user experience.

 Features:
 1. Bilingual Content: The page can be viewed in English and French.
 You can easily switch between the two languages by clicking on "Français" or "English" links at the top.